 One Call to Action or Goal

-The goal here is to limit the amount of distractions for our potential lead.
-Including links to other pages can take our user off the page.
-When that happens, the chance of them converting to leads greatly decreases.
+The goal here is to limit the amount of distractions for your potential lead.
+Including links to other pages can take your user away from the page.
+When that happens, the chance of them converting to a lead decreases.

-More importantly, we want our landing pages to be incredibly specific.
-It may seem like a good idea to offer multiple giveaways, but landing pages
+Most importantly, you want your B2B landing pages to be specific and focused.
+It may seem like a good idea to offer multiple giveaways, but landing pages with too many promotions can distract your visitor.
+Keeping it simple with a single call to action per landing page can increase conversions.

 Include Social Proof or Testimonials

-Another vital aspect to include on all landing pages is some sort of social proof.
+Another vital aspect to include on all B2B landing pages is some sort of testimony, or social proof.
 This can come in the form of a quote from a current or previous client, or reviews from third party sites.

-The goal of adding social proof is to give your users that extra boost of confidence needed to continue down your sales funnel.
+Including social proof should give your users that extra boost of confidence needed to continue down your sales funnel.
 A user won’t give you any of their information if they don’t think you’re trustworthy.
 Social proof helps ease that uncertainty.
-The more positive reviews you have, the more comfortable a user feels trusting you with their information, and hopefully (down the line), their business.
+The more positive reviews you have, the more comfortable a user feels.
+They’re more likely to trust you with their information, and (hopefully) their business.

 According to Forbes, “88 percent of consumers trust online reviews as much as a personal recommendation.”

 Using a testimonial from a previous or current client is another essential aspect to include on your landing pages.
 If you can, include a picture of the client along with the testimonial.
-Highrise, a small business CRM company started adding client images along with their testimonials, and saw their conversion rate rise by 102.5%.
+For example, the small business CRM company, Highrise, started adding client images with their testimonials and saw their conversion rate rise by 102.5%.

-Take a look at the landing page we built for one of our software clients.
+Take a look at the landing page we built for one of our B2B software clients.
 You can see it includes social proof, reviews and the logo of businesses who use their software.
 This helps build trust with anyone who lands on that page, even if it’s their first time hearing about this company.
+We’ve added examples from our own site as well.

 Align Your Landing Page Forms With Your Offers

-Landing pages can be used for a number of different campaigns, and for a number of different offers.
-A visitor who lands on your page from a Facebook campaign, is probably in a different stage of the buyer’s journey than someone who is actively searching for your service on Google.
+You can use landing pages for many different campaigns and offers.
+For example, a visitor who lands on your page from a Facebook campaign is usually in a different stage of the buyer’s funnel.
+In comparison, someone actively searching for your service on Google is in another funnel stage entirely.

-For example, if you’re using landing pages for your PPC campaigns (which you should be), and someone is searching for SEO services, you could offer a free assessment of their current search campaigns.
-Having a form that Includes their website URL, a phone number, and a range of their marketing budget is appropriate for that giveaway.
+With this in mind, if you’re using landing pages for your PPC campaigns and someone is searching for SEO services, you could offer a free assessment of their current search campaigns.
+Having a form that includes their website URL,phone number, and their marketing budget is appropriate for that giveaway.

 Use Directional Cues to Draw More Attention to Your CTA

-While your CTA should already be above the fold and should stand out, adding subtle arrows or other directional cues can help bring even more attention to your CTA.
-It also can help with the overall design and look of the landing page.
+Your call to action (CTA) should be above the fold and should stand out.
+However, adding subtle arrows or other directional cues can help bring even more attention to your CTA.
+It also can help with design and look of the B2B landing page.

 In the above example, the CTA stands out because of the color and shading of the button.
-The arrow adds that little extra design that makes it more aesthetically pleasing, while drawing your eyes up from the landing page examples right to the CTA to start now.
+For one, the arrow adds extra design that makes it more aesthetically pleasing.
+For another, it draws the eyes up from the B2B landing page examples right to the CTA to start now.

-Using gifs is another great way to draw your visitor’s attention to your CTA.
-Check out our landing page below.
-The gif is subtle, but again it’s a little detail that can make a big difference.
+Gifs are another great way to draw your visitor’s attention to your CTA.
+The gif can be subtle, but again it’s a little detail that can make a big difference.

 Include Important Information About the Details of Your Offer